afontcu/afontcu.dev/content/blog/wip/index.md

 Now let's use it.

-Let's say it takes 6 minutes for any bartender to brew the perfect coffee.
+We already now we have 60 customers entering our coffee shop per hour, on average.
+Let's say it takes 6 minutes (0.1 hours) for any bartender to brew the perfect coffee.

-Number of customers waiting in line = 60 customers per hour * 0.1 hours spent per customer = 6.
+Number of customers waiting in line = 60 customers per hour * 0.1 hours spent per customer.

-On average, the shop will have 6 customers waiting.
+That is!
+On average, the shop will have 6 customers waiting in line.

 So… back to our initial question.